 Even if you gain new customers through active and passive referral marketing, it still remains at least factor 7.
 In between, there are two other customer segments: on the one hand the departed or lost customers and on the other the slumbering customers or sleepers.

 Use the potential of existing customers

-It costs you factor 3 to maximize the potential of a customer for whom you are a "subcontractor".
+It costs you factor 3 to exploit a customer with whom you are a “sub-supplier” to greater potential.
 The customer knows you.
-There is already a "supplier connection".
-He has trusted you before.
-But with most of his needs, he satisfies with another partner.
+There is already a “supplier connection”.
+He trusted you before.
+But with most of his needs, he satisfies another partner.

-Now it is much easier to activate such a snooze customer than to acquire a completely "cold" contact.
-Find the conversation and clarify the conditions under which the client is ready to do more with you.
-Often the customer does not even know that you could offer some products because you have not communicated your performance in most cases.
+Now it is much easier to activate such a slumber customer than to acquire a completely “cold” contact.
+Find the conversation and clarify the conditions under which the customer is willing to do more with you.
+The customer often does not even know that you can also offer some products because you have usually not fully communicated your performance.

-A study of the German post office showed that Company in Germany across industries, between 24 and 27 lose% of their customers annually.
-The customer recovery is also in the area factor 3.
-Even if that is emotionally incomprehensible to most sellers.
+A study by Deutsche Post has shown that companies in Germany lose between 24 and 27% of their customers annually across industries.
+Customer recovery is also in the range of factor 3.
+Even if this is emotionally incomprehensible for most sellers.

-The majority believe that convincing a "virgin" new customer is easier than shoveling "scorched earth" away from an ex-customer.
-But that is a mistake in thinking: Even the former customer once trusted you.
+The majority think that it is easier to convince a “virgin” new customer than to shovel “scorched earth” away from an ex-customer.
+But this is a mistake in thinking: The ex-customer once trusted you.
 Otherwise you would never have done business with him.
-Now something "intervened", which keeps him from continuing to make sales with you.
+Now something "got in the way" that keeps him from going on with you.

 3 reasons for losing customers

 There are three reasons for the loss of customers:

 - The customer dies or the company closes.
 Recovery does not make any difference here Sense.